 There is generally strong resistance to any change in that decision-making, where founders might lose their total control of the organization — please see Control Or Wealth: The Founder’s Dilemma for more info on the dilemma between control and money.

-Boards of these ventures usually don’t govern, but instead approve what founders suggests.
-Planning isn’t done collectively, but by the founders and plans or ideas that don’t come from the founder usually don’t go very far.
+Boards of these ventures usually don’t govern, but instead, approve what founders suggest.
+Planning isn’t done collectively, but by the founders, and plans or ideas that don’t come from the founder usually don’t go very far.